0rax/fish-bd/README.md

     > bd -i P
     # And you are now in /home/user/my/path/
 Options:
-    -s      Seems mode : goes back to the first directory containing string Set it as default using (set -gx BD_OPT 'sensitive') -i      Case insensitive move (implies seems mode) Set it as default using (set -gx BD_OPT 'insensitive')
+    -s		Seems mode : goes back to the first directory containing string Set it as default using (set -gx BD_OPT 'sensitive') -i		Case insensitive move (implies seems mode)
+    		Set it as default using (set -gx BD_OPT 'insensitive')
-    -h      Display this help text"
+    --help		Display this help text

+    Option must be unique and the first argument due to shell limitation.
+    Except for -si/-is for compatibility with the bash version.
 ```

 ---

 **Todo**

-1. Autocompletion

-2. Reproducing the `bd foo` mechanisme using (bd foo)
+1. Reproducing the `bd foo` mechanisme using (bd foo)

-3. Add How-To-Install and Usage in README.md
+2. Add How-To-Install and Usage in README.md